-From 1 April 2019, leases are recognised as right of use ("ROU") assets and a corresponding liability at the day on which the leased asset is available for use by the Bank (i.e. the commencement date).
+Leases are recognised as right of use ("ROU") assets and a corresponding liability at the day on which the leased asset is available for use by the Bank (i.e. the commencement date).

 Contracts may contain both lease and non-lease components.
 The Bank allocates the consideration in the contract to the lease and non-lease components based on their relative stand-alone prices.